amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ### What you'll do:

 These labs are designed to be completed in sequence, and the full set of instructions are documented below.
 Read and follow along to complete the labs.
-If you're at a live AWS event, the workshop attendants will give you a high level run down of the labs and be around to answer any questions.
+If you're at a live AWS event, the workshop staff will give you a high-level overview of the labs and help answer any questions.
 Don't worry if you get stuck, we provide hints along the way.

 * **Workshop Setup:** [Setup working environment on AWS](#lets-begin)
 * **Lab 1:** [Containerize the Interstella logistics software](#lab-1---containerize-interstellas-logistics-platform)